 - Peripheral neuropathy (loss of feeling due to nerve damage)

 - The health of the scar tissue

 - Range of movement

 - Body image

 At the very least, having a massage is a pleasant distraction, which may make you feel ‘normal’ again if you often have massages, or pampered if you have them rarely – both positive outcomes.

 Did you know that I have a hospice and nursing home service?
 If someone you know is suffering from cancer in a hospital or hospice, I can arrange to visit them in those environments and treat them there.

-I have recently (July 2017) completed an oncology massage course based on the teachings of Gayle McDonald (known as “Medicine Hands”) that was organised by the OBUS School of Healing Therapies.
+I have (July 2017) completed an oncology massage course based on the teachings of Gayle McDonald (known as “Medicine Hands”) that was organised by the OBUS School of Healing Therapies.
 The owner of OBUS is a guest lecturer at the Royal College of Surgeons and Trinity College Dublin.

 Having also completed training in reflexology for cancer many years ago and having had ample experience helping cancer patients on their journey, I have found oncology massage very rewarding but more importantly, very beneficial, to patients and their family members or carers.